FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/transferSites/r_st_FolderMonitorTransferSites.md

       </tr>
       <tr>
          <td>Receive File As         </td>
          <td>Select the check box to specify a file name.
 You can use the expression language to specify the criteria you want to match.
 The expression uses the criteria provided to create a new file name from the original file name when the transfer is received.
-You can use the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>-specific variable <code>${stenv.site_target}</code> which takes the value from the remote file path.
-See <a href="../../../c_st_expressionlanguage" class="MCXref xref">Expression Language</a> for information on <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>-specific variables.         </td>
+You can use the {{< SecureTransport/componentshortname  >}}-specific variable <code>${stenv.site_target}</code> which takes the value from the remote file path.
+See <a href="../../../c_st_expressionlanguage" class="MCXref xref">Expression Language</a> for information on {{< SecureTransport/componentshortname  >}}-specific variables.         </td>
       </tr>
    </tbody>
 </table>